phpspec/prophecy/README.md

 The `$dummy` variable now holds a special dummy object.
 Dummy objects are objects that extend and/or implement preset classes/interfaces by overriding all their public methods.
 The key point about dummies is that they do not hold any logic - they just do nothing.
-Any method of dummy will return `null` all the time and the dummy will never throw any exception.
+Any method of the dummy will always return `null` and the dummy will never throw any exceptions.
-Dummy is your friend if you don't care about actual behavior of this double & just need a token object to satisfy some method typehint.
+Dummy is your friend if you don't care about the actual behavior of this double and just need a token object to satisfy a method typehint.

-You need to understand one thing - dummy is not a prophecy.
-Your object prophecy is still assigned to `$prophecy` variable and in order to manipulate with your expectations, you should work with it. `$dummy` is a dummy - a simple php object that tries to fullfil your prophecy.
+You need to understand one thing - a dummy is not a prophecy.
+Your object prophecy is still assigned to `$prophecy` variable and in order to manipulate with your expectations, you should work with it. `$dummy` is a dummy - a simple php object that tries to fulfil your prophecy.

 ### Stubs

 Ok, now we know how to create basic prophecies and reveal dummies from them.
 That's awesome if we don't care about our _doubles_ (objects that reflect originals) interactions.
-Otherwise, we need *stubs* or *mocks*.
+If we do, we need to use *stubs* or *mocks*.

-Stub is an object double, which doesn't have any expectations about the object behavior, but when put in specific environment, it behaves in specific way.
+A stub is an object double, which doesn't have any expectations about the object behavior, but when put in specific environment, behaves in specific way.
 Ok, I know, it's cryptic, but bear with me for a minute.
-Simply put, stub is a dummy, which depending on the called method signature does different things (has logic).
+Simply put, a stub is a dummy, which depending on the called method signature does different things (has logic).
 To create stubs in Prophecy:

 ```php